 Join the Exercise is Medicine Australia Network

-Exercise is Medicine Australia is launching a provider network in 2016.
-Health and Medical professionals across Australia with a specialty or interest in physical activity are invited to join the new Exercise is Medicine Australia Network.
+Exercise is Medicine Australia launched a provider network in 2016.
+Health and Medical professionals across Australia with a specialty or interest in physical activity are invited to join the Exercise is Medicine Australia Network.

 EIM Network members will be promoted as critical allies helping patients to reach physical activity goals for the prevention and management of chronic disease.
 Interested providers may register for EIM Australia Network based on their current qualifications.